o3de/o3de.org/content/docs/engine-dev/tools/tiaf/maintaining-tiaf/debugging-tiaf.md

 Prior to running TIAF locally, you must [clone and build the OpenCppCoverage fork](./debugging-tiaf/#how-do-i-configure-and-install-opencppcoverage) and [enable the TIAF at the CMake level](./general-information/#how-do-i-turn-the-tiaf-onoff-in-automated-review).
 {{< /note >}}

+When you encounter issues related to the TIAF in an automated review (AR) integration, it may be difficult to debug them in AR due to limited tools.
+Instead, you can debug the TIAF issue by running the TIAF runtime on your local machine and attaching a debugger.
+These steps help ensure that you run the TIAF runtime using the same environment as the Git commit that failed in the Jenkins AR run.
+For more information, refer to [Automated Review Integration](/docs/engine-dev/tools/tiaf/architectural-overview/ar-integration) in the TIAF section.

+For these steps, "TIAF script" refers to the AR-integrated TIAF script, [tiaf_driver.py](https://github.com/o3de/o3de/blob/development/scripts/build/TestImpactAnalysis/tiaf_driver.py).
+"TIAF runtime" refers to the TIAF runtime and front-end binaries that the TIAF script invokes.
+For more information, refer to [Architectural Overview](/docs/engine-dev/tools/tiaf/architectural-overview) in the TIAF section.

+To reproduce an AR run, perform the following steps:

+0. Prerequisite: Obtain environment information about the AR run.
+1. Recreate the historic data locally.
+2. Build and run the commit failing in AR.
+3. Run the TIAF runtime with a debugger attached.

+### Prerequisite

-To reproduce a TIAF run locally, you must first obtain all of the environmental information about the run.
-You can do this by navigating to the appropriate Jenkins build and clicking on either the `test_impact_analysis_profile_native` or `test_impact_analysis_profile_python` stages to retrieve the console output.
-At the very top of the console output, you will see the output of the TIAF AR scripts prior to the invocation of the appropriate runtime, like so:
+To reproduce an AR run locally, you must first obtain all of the environmental information about the AR run in Jenkins.

+1. Navigate to the appropriate Jenkins build.

+2. Choose either the `test_impact_analysis_profile_native` or `test_impact_analysis_profile_python` stages to retrieve the console output.

+3. At the top of the console output, see the output of the TIAF script prior to the invocation of the appropriate runtime.
+For example:

 ```
 [2023-04-28T22:54:36.872Z]